riwaelkari/AI-Home-Doctor-Chatbot/README.md

    - **Description**: Contains symptom descriptions and associated diseases.
    - **Source**: [Kaggle - Disease Symptom Description Dataset](https://www.kaggle.com/datasets/itachi9604/disease-symptom-description-dataset)
    - **Usage**: Utilized for the symptom-based disease prediction model.

-**Note**: Please ensure you have downloaded these datasets from Kaggle and place them in the appropriate directories as specified in the [Project Structure](#project-structure) section.

 ## Project Structure